Mic92/sops-nix/README.md

 ## Restarting/reloading systemd units on secret change

-**With NixOS 22.05**, it is possible to restart or reload units when a secret changes or is newly initialized.
+It is possible to restart or reload units when a secret changes or is newly initialized.

 This behavior can be configured per-secret:
 ```nix